Robot cleaners are coming, this time to wipe up your coronavirus germs

 Brain Corp.'s Izhikevich said two-thirds of the increase of usage he’s seeing in the automated floor scrubbers is due to robots operating during daytime hours, a fairly uncommon time for the big machines to run.
 Daytime usage hours have more than doubled since last year, he said.
 They are usually turned on at night when buildings are mostly empty.

-A lot of customers asked for increased day work during the early months of the pandemic said Padilla from Spotless Cleaners.
+A lot of customers asked for increased day work during the early months of the pandemic said Padilla from Spotless Cleaning.
 They wanted touch points such as doorknobs cleaned nearly constantly, he said.

 “I think the first maybe two months people were really afraid,” he said, noting customers have since backed off daytime cleaning a bit.